IC Processing Lab

 Paolo M. Sberna

-To explore these new frontiers in more depth without putting our IC processing line at risk of contamination, a dedicated MEMS Laboratory has been created to extend and compliment the capabilities of the processing line.
+To explore these new frontiers in more depth without putting our IC processing line at risk of contamination, the MEMS Laboratory, PolymerLab and a dedicated Chemical Area in cleanroom class 10'000 have been created to extend and compliment the capabilities of the processing line.

 Paolo M. Sberna